madcock/sf2000_multicore/README.md

 ## Notes
 This repo was forked from the official repo in github that kobil maintains at https://gitlab.com/kobily/sf2000_multicore I will try to keep things here in sync.

+Here are some useful notes on dealing with submodules: <https://www.vogella.com/tutorials/GitSubmodules/article.html>